 Lombok's beaches and the Gili islands.

-Immersing in gorgeous Javanese culture in Solo and Yogyakarta. about 6 years ago
+Immersing in gorgeous Javanese culture in Solo and Yogyakarta. over 8 years ago

 Consider checking out Lake Toba in Northern Sumatera.
 There is an island inside the lake which is inside a volcanic crater.
-The weather is cooler here, it is clean, not too touristy, nice to swim in the lake, plenty to see around the island. i highly recommend staying at Catalina in traditional batak houses, from a paltry 6000idr per night! about 6 years ago
+The weather is cooler here, it is clean, not too touristy, nice to swim in the lake, plenty to see around the island. i highly recommend staying at Catalina in traditional batak houses, from a paltry 6000idr per night! over 8 years ago

-I can't recommend enough for you to visit Lombok, and especially nip across to the Gili Islands- from here you can do some of the most amazing snorking/diving, walks, bike riding, etc. Loves the Gili's to as there is no cars/scooters! about 6 years agoAnswered by Cakers via WorldNomads.com
+I can't recommend enough for you to visit Lombok, and especially nip across to the Gili Islands- from here you can do some of the most amazing snorking/diving, walks, bike riding, etc. Loves the Gili's to as there is no cars/scooters! over 8 years agoAnswered by Cakers via WorldNomads.com

-Jogjakarta, you will have a lot of beautiful culture shock moments! about 6 years agoAnswered by viera via WorldNomads.com
+Jogjakarta, you will have a lot of beautiful culture shock moments! over 8 years agoAnswered by viera via WorldNomads.com

 Oh what an open ended question- so much to see and do in Indonesia.

 My great loves are Sumatra and Aceh.

 Ketambe for wild orangutans- flora and fauna. friendly people.